-At Illinois College, our online B.A. in Business Administration equips you with a range of academic and practical skills that place you in the forefront of the industry.
-The program requires a total of 120 credit hours for a degree: 78 hours in general education courses, 22 hours in business core courses and 24 hours in business administration courses.
+At Illinois College, our online BA in Business Administration equips you with a range of academic and practical skills that place you in the forefront of the industry.
+The program requires a total of 120 semester hours for a degree: 78 hours in general education courses, 22 hours in business core courses and 24 hours in business administration courses.
 Alternatively, students can choose to complete a Management major: 78 hours in general education courses, 22 hours in business core courses and 24 hours in management courses.

 Students must take a total of 78 credit hours in a variety of areas.
-These include courses in writing, world cultures, the arts, speech, science, social, spiritual and philosophical issues and more.
+These include courses in writing; world cultures; the arts speech; science; social, spiritual and philosophical issues and more.

 Course Description Credits EC 105This course is a one-term combination of both micro- and macro-economics.
 In this course, students are introduced to analysis of supply and demand, national income theory, the banking system, monetary policy and the corresponding usage for economic stabilization, theory of the consumer, theory of the firm and other selected microeconomic topics.
 4 AC 231Fundamental financial and managerial accounting concepts used in decision making.
 Emphasis is on operating, investing, and financing activities and planning, controlling and evaluating performance.
 4 MG 491This is a course in managerial leadership which builds upon leadership coverage in an introductory organizational behavior course.
 This course will increase the scope and depth of students’ knowledge of formal academic theories of leadership that identify important traits and behaviors used by effective leaders and managers.
 In addition, managers and leaders need to be aware of their own preferences and tendencies, so this course helps students become aware of their preferred behaviors, attitudes, and styles.
 Finally, this course gives students practice analyzing situations to identify effective leader and managerial behaviors.
 Prerequisite: Business Administration major and senior standing, or consent of instructor.
 4 CO 210This course is designed to enhance one’s understanding of the skills, principles and contexts of communication in business and organizational settings.
 Oral presentations and written assignments are utilized to evaluate competencies in verbal and nonverbal communication efforts.
 A framework of strategic communication is introduced for the planning and implementation of various interpersonal and presentational principles and skills along with an examination of important theories of organizational communication.
+This course exposes students to compelling communication-related issues in contemporary business and professional settings.
 4 PH 315Consideration of the problem of determining the rules which should govern the relationship between industry and government, a company and its customers and management and employees.
 4 IC 421Students will learn how to transition from the college campus to a workplace environment through this interactive course.
 Within a supportive learning community, students will develop strategies from executing a successful job search to beginning their entry-level job or graduate program.
 Course topics in preparing for the role as new young professional include determining personal strengths through self-reflection and assessment, locating and applying for available positions, successfully interviewing and identifying workplace “rules of the game.”
 2 Course Description Credits MG 354Emphasizes the concepts of planning, organizing, controlling, and decision making as they are applied to management of the marketing function.
 Attention is given to the marketing environment, consumer behavior, marketing research, product management, distribution, promotion and pricing policies.
-4 MG 364The study of the managerial process in an organizational setting with emphasis on decision-making, planning, organizing, and controlling; including discussion of motivation, leadership, communication, and group dynamics in an organizational context.
+Prerequisite: sophomore standing.
+(BLUEprint: Global Awareness, Information Literacy) 4 MG 364The study of the managerial process in an organizational setting with emphasis on decision-making, planning, organizing, and controlling; including discussion of motivation, leadership, communication, and group dynamics in an organizational context.
 Prerequisite: sophomore standing.
 4 FI 352Study financial management of a typical corporation.
 Topics include stock valuation, risk analysis, capital structure, dividend policy, and capital budgeting.
 Current developments such as mergers and acquisitions, new securities, and small business finance are also studied.
 Prerequisites: AC 231 and EC 105 4

 And an additional 12 semester hours from 300- or 400-level courses in AC, AG, EC, FI, or MG (except AC 321 and MG 355)